 The last time an active hurricane hit the country was in 1955.
 In fact, Barbados is one of the five Caribbean islands that are generally safe from hurricanes.

 When is the best time to travel to Barbados?

 The best time to visit Barbados is from December to April which marks the country’s dry season.

-There are 6 mobile network operators and also quite a number of internet service providers in Barbados.
+There are over 0 mobile network operators and about 0 internet service providers in Barbados.
 You can checkout the

 and also details about each of them.